PyEllips/pyElli/paper/paper.md

 ).get_mat()
 ```

-Next, we request tabulated literature values for silicon.
+Next, tabulated literature values for silicon is read from a database.
-Therefor, we instantiate the refractiveindex.info database and query it for the material (`Si`) and author (`Aspnes`).
+Therefor, the code instantiates the refractiveindex.info database and queries it for the material (`Si`) and author (`Aspnes`).
 It is also possible to search the database to get a list of matching entries.
 See the [documentation](https://pyelli.readthedocs.io/en/stable/database.html) for details.